ryannoblett/linode-hook/README.md

 - DEPLOYPATH - this is the base location where certificates will be deployed on the destination servers.

 Finally, configure your services to use the deployed certificates, and implement a strategy to reload the configuration when new certificates are deployed.
 The simplest way is to restart on a regular interval.
 A more exact approach can be seen in the certcheck script (requires an openssl compatible binary).

+# Development Goals
+The main goal is to reduce the number of external dependencies as much as possible, to increaes compatibility and ease of installation and maintenance.
+I'd like to eventually replace jq with a pure shell json interpreter.